Otoplasty: Physician-designed splints

 Congenital ear deformities are defined as either malformations (microtia, cryptotia) or deformations, wherein the term "ear deformation" implies a normal chondrocutaneous component with an abnormal auricular architecture.
-The conditions are categorized as constricted ears, Stahl's ear deformity, and prominent ears, which derive from varied causes, such as the abnormal development and functioning of the intrinsic and extrinsic ear muscles, which might generate forces that deform the auricle (pinna); and external forces consequent to malpositioning of the head during the prenatal and neonatal periods of the child's life.
+The conditions are categorized as constricted ears, Stahl's ear deformity, and prominent ears, which derive from varied causes, such as the abnormal development and functioning of the intrinsic and extrinsic ear muscles, which might generate forces that deform the auricle; and external forces consequent to malpositioning of the head during the prenatal and neonatal periods of the child's life.
 A study, Postpartum Splinting of Ear Deformities (2005), reported the efficacy of splinting the ears of a child during the early neonatal period as a safe and effective non-surgical treatment for correcting congenital ear deformities.
-The study used a variety of physician-designed, physician-fabricated and commercially-fabricated splints, such as a wire core segment in 6-French silastic tubing, self-adhering foam, temporary stopping with dental material, dental waxes, thermoplastic materials and other commercial ear-splint devices.
+The study used a variety of physician-designed, physician-fabricated and commercially fabricated splints, such as a wire core segment in 6-French silastic tubing, self-adhering foam, temporary stopping with dental material, dental waxes, thermoplastic materials and other commercial ear-splint devices.